day8/re-frame/docs/SubscriptionFlow.md

   (reaction (get-in @app-db [:some :path])))  ;; returns a reaction
 ```
 Notice:
-  1. `app-db` is the first argument and it is NOT a value, it is a reagent/atom  (different to `reg-sub`!)
+  1. `app-db` is a reagent/atom.
+It is not a value like `reg-sub` gets.
-  2. it returns a `reaction` which does a computation, not a value (different to `reg-sub`!)
+  2. it returns a `reaction` which does a computation.
+It does not return a value like `reg-sub` does.
   3. Within that `reaction` `app-db` is deref-ed (see use of `@`)

-As a result of point 3, each time `app-db` changes, the `reaction` will rerun. `app-db` is an input signal to that `reaction`.
+As a result of point 3, each time `app-db` changes, the wrapped `reaction` will rerun.
+`app-db` is an input signal to that `reaction`.

 Unlike `reg-sub`, there is no 3-arity version of `reg-sub-raw`, so there's no way for you to provide an input signals function.
-Instead, even simplier, you can use any `subscribe` you want within the `reaction` itself.
+Instead, even simpler, you can use `subscribe` within the `reaction` itself.
 For example:
 ```clj
 (defn some-fn
    [app-db event]